Warren Jeffs: Changes in location and leadership

-Sex crimes allegations and FBI's Most Wanted
+Convictions for sex crimes

+Allegations and fugitive from justice

-In July 2004, Jeffs' nephew, Brent Jeffs, filed a lawsuit alleging that Jeffs had anally raped him in the FLDS Church's Salt Lake Valley compound in the late 1980s.
+In July 2004, Jeffs's nephew, Brent Jeffs, filed a lawsuit alleging that Jeffs had raped him in the FLDS Church's Salt Lake Valley compound in the late 1980s.
 Together with author Maia Szalavitz, Brent wrote the memoir Lost Boy, which recounts alleged incidents of child sexual abuse inflicted upon him by Jeffs, his brothers, and other family members, committed when Brent was aged 5 or 6.
 Brent's brother Clayne committed suicide after accusing Jeffs of sexually assaulting him as a child.
-Two of Jeffs' nephews and two of Jeffs' own children have also publicly claimed to have been sexually abused by him.
+Two of Jeffs's nephews and two of Jeffs's own children have also publicly claimed to have been sexually abused by him.

-In June 2005, Jeffs was charged in Mohave County, Arizona with sexual assault on a minor and with conspiracy to commit sexual misconduct with a minor for allegedly arranging, in April 2001, a marriage between a then-14-year-old girl and her 19-year-old first cousin, Allen.
+In June 2005, Jeffs was charged in Mohave County, Arizona, with sexual assault on a minor and with conspiracy to commit sexual misconduct with a minor for allegedly arranging, in April 2001, a marriage between a then-14-year-old girl and her 19-year-old first cousin, Allen.
 The young girl, Elissa Wall (then known as "Jane Doe IV," and the younger sister of Rebecca Wall), testified that she begged Rulon Jeffs to let her wait until she was older or choose another man for her.
 The elder Jeffs was apparently "sympathetic," but his son was not, and she was forced to go through with the marriage.
 Wall alleged that Allen often raped her and that she repeatedly miscarried.
 She eventually left Allen and the community.

-In July 2005, the Arizona Attorney General's office distributed wanted posters offering $10,000 for information leading to Jeffs' arrest and conviction.
-On October 28, Jeffs' brother Seth was arrested under suspicion of harboring a fugitive.
+In July 2005, the Arizona Attorney General's office distributed wanted posters offering $10,000 for information leading to Jeffs's arrest and conviction.
+On October 28, Jeffs's brother Seth was arrested under suspicion of harboring a fugitive.
 During a routine traffic stop in Pueblo County, Colorado, police found nearly $142,000 in cash, $7,000 worth of prepaid debit cards and personal records.
 During Seth's court case, FBI Agent Andrew Stearns testified that Seth had told him that he did not know where his older brother was and that he would not reveal his whereabouts if he did.
 Seth was convicted of harboring a fugitive on May 1, 2006.
-On July 14, he was sentenced to three years' probation and a $2,500 fine.
+On July 14, he was sentenced to three years probation and a $2,500 fine.

 On April 5, 2006, Utah issued an arrest warrant for Jeffs on felony charges of accomplice rape of a teenage girl between 14 and 18 years old.
 Shortly after, on May 6, the FBI placed Jeffs on its Top Ten Most Wanted Fugitives list, offering a $60,000 reward.
-He was the 482nd fugitive listed on the list.
+He was the 482nd fugitive placed on the list.
 The reward was soon raised to $100,000, and the public was warned that "Jeffs may travel with a number of loyal and armed bodyguards."

 On June 8, 2006, Jeffs returned to Colorado City to perform more "child-bride marriages."
 On May 27, 2008, The Smoking Gun website released images of Jeffs with two underage wives, one of whom was 12 years old, celebrating first wedding anniversaries in 2005 and 2006.